Uric acid nephropathy is a health condition that involves damage to the kidneys that result from excess uric acid in the body.

-Uric acid nephropathy can be diagnosed based on the presence of uric acid crystals in the joints, tissues of body fluids.
+Uric acid nephropathy can be diagnosed based on the presence of uric acid crystals in the joints, tissues, or bodily fluids.

-The aim of treatment for uric acid nephropathy is to relieve symptoms, reduce the risk of complications and prevent recurrence of symptoms.
+The aim of treatment for uric acid nephropathy is to relieve symptoms, reduce the risk of complications, and prevent the recurrence of symptoms.

 Pharmacological agents are usually used in the management plan to control the concentration of uric acid and reduce damage to the kidneys.
 For severe cases with reduced kidney function or failure, dialysis may be required.

 Additionally, a specialized diet low in purines is also recommended for some patients.
-This typically involves avoidance of certain foods that are high in purine such as some meat products.
+This typically involves avoidance of certain foods that are high in purine, such as certain meat products.

 Historically, the mortality rate of acute uric acid nephropathy was quite high at almost 50%.
 However, this rate has dropped substantially in recent decades due to improved management techniques to prevent complications and the use of dialysis therapy.
 As a result, the current prognosis is excellent and the majority of patients can expect to make a good recovery.